-I live in the Northwest and I make bereavement quilts.
+I live in the Northwest where I make bereavement quilts predominantly.
 I fell into making them by accident when I helped a customer finish a bereavement quilt someone else had started but was unable to finish.
-I found out that I loved doing it, and gradually it became my major focus.
+Gradually it became my major focus, and I discovered I loved making them.
 Many regular quilters don’t want to bother with clothes, no matter how skilled they may be.
-But I enjoy the variety and the challenge.
-I like working with different types of fabrics, I’m excited by seeing a bunch of clothes I’ve never seen before magically become a quilt, but most of all I love being able to help folks when they most need it.
-Bereavement quilts provide all these aspects.
+But I enjoy the variety and challenge.
+I like working with different types of fabrics.
+It’s exciting to oversee a bunch of clothes magically become a quilt, but most of all I love being able to help folks when they most need it.

 First the Clothes

 Most new customers want to know what the process is for getting their quilt made.
 The first aspect is getting the clothes of their loved one to me.
 The rest is merely a process.
 Getting the clothes chosen, packed and shipped off can be an incredibly difficult task.
 For some it can take years.
 I wait as long as it takes.

 Once I get the clothes, the process begins.
 The quilt at the top of this blog was the second quilt I made for Bob from his brother’s amazing Hawaiian shirts.
 The first one was for his brother’s wife (see below) The one at the top I later made for him.

 I usually design my quilts using a software program (Electic Quilt 7).
 I make one or two mockups of designs for customer’s approval.
 The one below I sent to Bob, which he approved.
 The design was similar to the one I’d already made for his sister which he had liked.

 - Mockups require a lot of imagination.
 Note that the fabrics used throughout this one are different from the actual ones in the final quilt (at the top).
 My program has a library of fabrics to choose from and I do my best to match them, but usually I’m wide off the mark.